mllam/weather-model-graphs/README.md

     - [pytorch-geometric](https://github.com/pyg-team/pytorch_geometric) for [neural-lam](https://github.com/mllam/neural-lam): edges indexes and features are stored in separate `torch.Tensor` objects serialised to disk that can then be loaded into `torch_geometric.data.Data` objects (`weather_model_graphs.save.to_pyg(...)`

 ### Diagram of the graph generation process:

+Below visualises the graph generation process in `weather-model-graphs` for the example given above:

 ```mermaid
 graph TB